vijikarthi/flink-connectors-wiki/publishing-artifacts.md

 We use **Sonatype -> Maven Central** repository to manage the release artifacts.
 Please follow [How-to-release](how-to-release.md) page to understand the complete steps required to release a Pravega/Flink connector version.

 Here is the gradle task that is used to publish the artifacts.
-Please refer the [published artifacts] (https://mvnrepository.com/artifact/io.pravega) fro more information.
+Please refer the [published artifacts](https://mvnrepository.com/artifact/io.pravega) for more information.

 ```
 ./gradlew clean assemble publishToRepo -PdoSigning=true -Psigning.password=<signing-password> -PpublishUrl=mavenCentral -PpublishUsername=<sonatype-username> -PpublishPassword=<sonatype-password>